JUNE AT CLUNY

 JUNE JOBS

 In the garden: weeding, grass cutting, weeding, grass cutting….!
 Growth of everything happens so quickly at this time of the year.
-In the potting room: seedlings continue to be pricked out and young plants potted on.
+In the potting areas seedlings continue to be pricked out and young plants potted on.